 Other tools are available to assist you in reaching a goal of moderation, such as Check-up & Choices (formerly Drinkers Check-up) and Moderation Management.
 And remember, patience is a virtue.
 As with any major life change, it takes time to “re-educate your body” to function with less alcohol.

 For Some People, Zero Alcohol Is the Best

 But in more extreme cases, abstinence is mandatory.
 In a 2015 article for National Public Radio, Allison Aubrey cautions, “People with severe problems, such as those who keep on drinking even after they lose jobs or get DUIs, need treatment to stop drinking completely.”

 For some cases, drinking has become so ingrained and habitual that moderation is not an option.
-Some people can have a glass or two of wine with dinner, or a drink after work, others simply must avoid alcohol altogether.
-Do not drink alcohol at all if you fall into any of these categories:
+While some people can have a glass or two of wine with dinner, or a drink after work, others simply must avoid alcohol altogether.
+Do not drink alcohol at all if you are:

-- Plan to drive or operate machinery, or participate in activities that require skill, coordination, and alertness
+- Planning to drive or operate machinery, or participate in activities that require skill, coordination, and alertness

 - Recovering from alcohol use disorder or are unable to control the amount that you drink